angelsolaorbaiceta/Mechanics/README.md

 ![](img/hpfme-cover.png)

-You can buy the book from the [No Starch Press website](https://nostarch.com/), and from [Amazon](https://www.amazon.com/Hardcore-Programming-Engineers-Angel-Sola/dp/171850078).
+You can buy the book from [No Starch Press](https://nostarch.com/), and from [Amazon](https://www.amazon.com/Hardcore-Programming-Engineers-Angel-Sola/dp/171850078).

 ## Set Up

 This project has no external dependencies.
-The code is tested (using [GitHub actions](https://github.com/angelsolaorbaiceta/Mechanics/actions)) against Python versions: 3.6, 3.7, 3.8 and 3.9.
+The code is tested using Python versions: 3.6, 3.7, 3.8 and 3.9.
-It should work fine for any of these.
+It should work fine for any of these versions.

 ## Packages